Free Testosterone

 Frequently Asked Questions

-The standard reference range is 5.0-21.0 ng/dL, or 1.5-3% of total.
-Many functional medicine practitioners recommend tighter optimal ranges for peak health.
-Your ideal range may vary based on age, sex, and health goals.
+The standard reference range for Free Testosterone is 5.0-21.0 ng/dL, or 1.5-3% of total.
+Optimal ranges may differ based on individual health goals and expert recommendations.

 Medical Disclaimer